Thomas P. BroughanCeist:

-65. Deputy Niall Collins asked the Minister for Finance the number of officials and advisors that travelled from his Department to the launch of the NDP, NPF in County Sligo; the cost of same; and if he will make a statement on the matter.
+65. Deputy Niall Collins asked the Minister for Finance the number of officials and advisers who travelled from his Department to the launch of the national development plan, NDP. and national planning framework, NPF, in County Sligo; the cost of same; and if he will make a statement on the matter.
 [9146/18]Amharc ar fhreagra

 One member of staff (adviser) traveled to the launch of the NCP and NPF in County Sligo.
 No travel and subsistence claims in relation to this event have been received, at the time of writing.

-66. Deputy Martin Heydon asked the Minister for Finance the supports or reliefs that exist for family transfers of small businesses from the increased rate of 6% stamp duty; and if he will make a statement on the matter.
+66. Deputy Martin Heydon asked the Minister for Finance the supports or reliefs available when families transfer small businesses in terms of the increased rate of 6% stamp duty; and if he will make a statement on the matter.
 [9170/18]Amharc ar fhreagra

 I am advised by Revenue that the transfer of a business and its associated assets within a family constitutes a conveyance on sale for stamp duty purposes.
 Stamp duty is payable by the person receiving the business assets.
 Where the business assets are sold or otherwise transferred for less than market value, section 30 Stamp Duties Consolidation Act 1999 imposes a charge to stamp duty at the market value of the assets transferred.